 4. Porn use is cheating.

 Though men are resistant in accepting this, porn use is an affair.
-It is taking the most trusted and vulnerable act that a couple can share together, and giving it to someone else.
-Yes, it’s a “one-way” relationship as the images provide no relational feedback, but it is still taking the sexual embrace outside of the marriage bed.
+It is taking the most trusted and vulnerable act that a couple can share together, and giving it away to someone else.
+Yes, it’s kind of a “one-way” relationship as the images provide no relational feedback, but it is still taking the sexual embrace outside of the marriage bed.

 All affairs are a result of a breakdown of trust and intimacy.
 All affairs are a passive “screw you” stance towards the spouse that says “you won’t give me what I want, so I am going to go get that from somewhere else.”
 Instead of working out the issues of the relationship in the context of the relationship, fulfillment of sexual needs are being done outside the marriage.
 That is the very definition of cheating.